Hawthorn | Quickthorn | Thornapple | May-tree | Whitethorn | Hawberry

 Hawthorn leaf and flower extract is Non-GMO and Vegan.

-Hawthorn extracts are generally thought to be dose-dependent, with 160 to 900 mg of a standardized extract being the commonly used dose range.
+Hawthorn extracts are generally thought to be dose-dependent, with 160 to 900 mg of a standardized extract being the commonly used serving range.
 For many ingredients that are dose-dependent, response does not go up in a straight line.
-Instead, responses tend to be more S-shaped, with much of the benefits occurring within a narrow range, typically towards the lower-to-middle of the overall dosing range (see Neurohacker Dosing Principles).
-In general, when used in generally healthy adults, especially for reasons related to hawthorn’s traditional uses for stress, nervousness, mental well-being and sleep, our preference is to use doses at or close to the lower end of the range.
-If used for specific heart health reasons, higher doses may be preferred.
+Instead, responses tend to be more S-shaped, with much of the benefits occurring within a narrow range, typically towards the lower-to-middle of the overall serving range (see Neurohacker Dosing Principles).
+In general, when used in generally healthy adults, especially for reasons related to hawthorn’s traditional uses for stress, nervousness, mental well-being and sleep, our preference is to use servings at or close to the lower end of the range.
+If used for specific heart health reasons, higher servings may be preferred.*